-- (iii)[researchers are not permitted to copy any case records in any manner with identifying information and each probation director shall take such precautionary departmental security measures to guarantee compliance; - (iv)] that any project records copied shall be maintained in secure locked files or otherwise physically or electronically safeguarded; - [(v)] (iv) to retain any data received or copied only so long as necessary to effectuate the purposes of the research project and to return or destroy the data [so not to be in such a way as to] and prevent [their] its unauthorized use; - [(vi)] (v) to guarantee that research performed or information accessed will not result in adverse action against any individuals who may be the subject of the research; - [(vii)] (vi) the probation department [has] is provided advance access to any preliminary findings and/or draft report prior to finalization, publication, or distribution and to furnish the probation director with any final project report or findings in a timely manner; and - [(viii)] (vii) no assignment of research shall occur without the written consent of the probation director or his/her designee. - The probation director, or his/her designee, shall promptly provide the Commissioner of the Division of Criminal Justice Services and the [State] Director of Probation and Correctional Alternatives with a copy of the final project report from any bona fide research project for which a written agreement is entered into. - (9) Data sharing.
-A probation director, or his/her designee, may voluntarily submit data in its files to the Division of Criminal Justice Services (DCJS). - (10) Freedom of Information Law (FOIL).
+(iii) that any project records copied shall be maintained in secure locked files or otherwise physically or electronically safeguarded;

+(iv) to retain any data received or copied only so long as necessary to effectuate the purposes of the research project and to return or destroy the data and prevent its unauthorized use;

+(v) to guarantee that research performed or information accessed will not result in adverse action against any individuals who may be the subject of the research;

+(vi) the probation department is provided advance access to any preliminary findings and/or draft report prior to finalization, publication, or distribution and to furnish the probation director with any final project report or findings in a timely manner; and

+(vii) no assignment of research shall occur without the written consent of the probation director or his/her designee.

+The probation director, or his/her designee, shall promptly provide the Commissioner of the Division of Criminal Justice Services and the Director of Probation and Correctional Alternatives with a copy of the final project report from any bona fide research project for which a written agreement is entered into.

+(9) Data sharing.
+A probation director, or his/her designee, may voluntarily submit data in its files to the Division of Criminal Justice Services (DCJS).

+(10) Freedom of Information Law (FOIL).
 Probation departments are subject to article 6 of the Public Officers Law.
-A probation director, or his/her designee, may deny access to case records or portions thereof sought [pursuant to article 6 of the Public Officers Law (The Freedom of Information Law)] under FOIL which meet the enumerated criteria established by subdivision two of section 87 of the Public Officers Law.
+A probation director, or his/her designee, may deny access to case records or portions thereof sought under FOIL which meet the enumerated criteria established by subdivision two of section 87 of the Public Officers Law.
 Criteria includes:

-- (i) records or portions that are specifically exempted by State or Federal statute, - (ii) if disclosed would constitute an unwarranted invasion of personal privacy, - (iii) are compiled for law enforcement purposes and which if disclosed would: - (a) interfere with law enforcement investigations or judicial proceedings, - (b) deprive a person of a right to a fair trial or impartial adjudication, - (c) identify a confidential source or disclose confidential information relating to a criminal investigation, or - (d) reveal criminal investigative techniques or procedures, - (iv) are inter-agency or intra-agency materials which are: - (a) [which are] not statistical or factual tabulations or data, - (b) instructions to staff that affect the public, or - (c) final agency policy or determinations.
+(i) records or portions that are specifically exempted by State or Federal statute,

+(ii) if disclosed would constitute an unwarranted invasion of personal privacy,

+(iii) are compiled for law enforcement purposes and which if disclosed would:

+(a) interfere with law enforcement investigations or judicial proceedings,

+(b) deprive a person of a right to a fair trial or impartial adjudication,

+(c) identify a confidential source or disclose confidential information relating to a criminal investigation, or

+(d) reveal criminal investigative techniques or procedures,

+(iv) are inter-agency or intra-agency materials which are:

+- (a) not statistical or factual tabulations or data, - (b) instructions to staff that affect the public, or - (c) final agency policy or determinations.

-Case records or portions thereof which are exempt from FOIL disclosure and not accessible include[, but are not limited to] pre-plea/pre-sentence/pre-dispositional reports, medical records, confidential HIV-related information, victim's name and address, youthful offender records, juvenile delinquency adjustment records, certain sex offender registration information, and DCJS criminal history records.
+Case records or portions thereof which are exempt from FOIL disclosure and not accessible Include pre-plea/pre-sentence/pre-dispositional reports, medical records, confidential HIVrelated information, victim's name and address, youthful offender records, juvenile delinquency adjustment records, certain sex offender registration information, and DCJS criminal history records.